AverySchaefer/Kadence_New/README.md

 Developers: Raymond Xie, Colston Streit, Avery Schaefer, Jackson Rosenberg, Nathan Simon

+### Production Build

+The current production build of the project resides at `kadenceapp.com`.
+Visit to see the current build of the project, which will be up to date with the "main" branch.

 ### ESLint and Prettier

 ESLint is a linter for catching code quality/style issues and forcing you to fix them before building.
 To see error highlighting in-editor, you need to install the [ESLint extension](vscode:extension/dbaeumer.vscode-eslint) in the VSCode marketplace.
 Rules can be turned off within a file using a comment or globally in the `.eslintrc.json` file.